ckeditor/ckeditor5/docs/updating/update-to-41.md

 ### Breaking changes to the list plugin

-As of the latest release, the current list plugin (often referred to as list v1) has been replaced with the {@link features/lists newer and more advanced document list plugin}, formerly known as document list (v2).
+As of the latest release, we replaced the existing list plugin (often referred to as "list v1") with the {@link features/lists newer and more advanced document list plugin}, formerly known as document list ("list v2").

-The list v2 (document list) feature was implemented in 2022 to add support for block content in list items.
-It supported extending list markup via GHS.
-It did not, however, support to-do lists back then.
-We concentrated on bringing full list v1 functionality to this plugin.
-The newest release brings in the to-do list functionality and the {@link features/lists-editing#simple-lists simple list} configuration setting.
+We implemented the list v2 (document list) feature in 2022 to add support for block content in list items.
+It supported extending list markup via General HTML Support (GHS).
+It did not, however, support to-do lists.
+Since then we concentrated on bringing full list v1 functionality to this plugin.
+The newest release brings in the to-do list functionality so we were ready to switch.

-We introduced the new plugin in a manner that aims to be transparent for our users, namely by physically replacing the old plugin with the new one, but retaining all namespace intact.
-It means, starting with release v.41.0.0 all imports of various lists-related plugins will use the new version.
+We introduced the new plugin in a manner that aims to be transparent for the users:

+* We physically replaced the old plugin with the new one.
+* But we left the namespace intact.

+It means that starting with release v41.0.0 all imports of various list-related plugins will use the new version.

 Unless you need to specifically use the old plugin in your integration, there is no need to make changes in the configuration.

-If you do not want to utilize block elements in your lists, you can simply turn off this functionality with the {@link features/lists-editing#simple-lists simple list setting} instead of sticking to the old plugins.
+If you do not want to use block elements in your lists, you can {@link features/lists-editing#simple-lists turn off this functionality} with the configuration option instead of sticking to the old plugins.

 #### Renaming of the plugins

-With the new version becoming default, the `DocumentList` plugin (and all related plugins, [observe the table below](#details-of-plugin-renames)) has been renamed to simply `List`.
-The old plugin has been renamed to `LegacyList` instead.
+With the new version becoming the default, the `DocumentList` plugin (and all related plugins, [see the table below](#details-of-plugin-renames)) was renamed to `List`.
+The old plugin was renamed to `LegacyList` instead.
 The same applies to all other list-related plugins, namely: `LegacyListProperties`, and `LegacyTodoList`.

-If you previously included document lists in your integration and used the `removePlugins` option to exclude the old list plugin, it could lead to errors, such as these:
+If you included document lists in your integration and used the `removePlugins` option to exclude the old list plugin, it could lead to errors, such as these:

 ```
   ❌ CKEditorError: plugincollection-required {"plugin":"List","requiredBy":"DocumentList"}
     Read more: https://ckeditor.com/docs/ckeditor5/latest/support/error-codes.html#error-plugincollection-required
 ```

-This is because it was injecting `DocumentList` and `DocumentListProperties` plugins and passing the `removePlugins: [ List, ListProperties, TodoList ]` configuration option.
+This is because your integration was injecting `DocumentList` and `DocumentListProperties` plugins, and passing the `removePlugins: [ List, ListProperties, TodoList ]` configuration option.
 After the change and renaming of the plugins, these two are the same.

-If you happen to encounter this error, please remove all imports of `DocumentList` and related plugins as well as the `removePlugins` configuration option and replace these with `List` and related plugins.
+If you happen to encounter this error, remove all imports of `DocumentList` and related plugins as well as the `removePlugins` configuration option.
+Replace these with `List` and related plugins.

 <info-box>
-    Please note that we have replaced the old list plugins in all {@link installation/getting-started/predefined-builds predefined builds} with the current ones.
+    We have replaced the old list plugins in all {@link installation/getting-started/predefined-builds predefined builds} with the current ones.
 </info-box>

 #### Details of plugin renames